-First, when speaking to patches, we can all agree that the goal is to provide out-of-the box patches that require no additional effort.
-We’ve got “over 1000” which at the time I write this translates to 1126 and growing.
+First, when speaking to patches, we can all agree that the goal is to provide out-of-the-box patches that require no additional effort.
+We’ve got “over 1500,” which at the time I write this translates to 1,614 and growing.
 But how many products does that address is a more valuable question.
-Those 1126 patches apply to 428 unique products.
-That is probably the most conservative way to look at the list, while at the other end of the spectrum we can say (just as factually) that we provide valuable details on over 2,499 vendor software installers.
+Those 1,614 patches apply to 629 unique products.
+That is probably the most conservative way to look at the list, while at the other end of the spectrum, we can say (just as factually) that we provide valuable details on over 3,649 vendor software installers.

 It could mean the setup file itself is not publicly available.
 In some cases, vendors do not make their installers available for download without logging in as a paying customer.
 In such cases, a traditional patch catalog would omit the information and disqualify it as eligible for inclusion.

-Flexera has taken a unique approach to providing an unprecedented volume of patch details by not omitting third party software titles that do not satisfy all the criteria for an out-of-the-box patch.
-That is how, on top of over a thousand out-of-the-box patches, we take it further to offer help with over a thousand more.
-To be precise, 1126 complete patches and details on 1244 more.
-In total (complete and incomplete coverage), the patch data here applies to 827 software products across 383 software venders.
+Flexera has taken a unique approach to providing an unprecedented volume of patch details by not omitting third-party software titles that do not satisfy all the criteria for an out-of-the-box patch.
+That is how, on top of over fifteen hundred out-of-the-box patches, we take it further to offer help with over fifteen hundred more.
+To be precise, 1,614 complete patches and details on 2,035 more.
+In total (complete and incomplete coverage), the patch data here applies to 1,208 software products across 581 software vendors.

-Now that we’ve established what we have, let’s talk about ways one can count it.
+Now that we’ve established what we have, let’s talk about ways to count it.

 One title can have a lot of patches.
-For example, Firefox has dozens of languages and variants for which we offer patches, which essentially patches “Firefox”.
-Therefore, the number of patches apply to a much smaller number of products.
+For example, Firefox has dozens of languages and variants for which we offer patches, which essentially patches “Firefox.”
+Therefore, the number of patches applies to a much smaller number of products.

 Some vendors provide a different setup for 32- and 64-bit architectures.
 And some provide distinct setups both based on language and architecture.
 For example, Autodesk Inventor has over 50 different setups for this reason.

-We also have over 100 Mac patches (129 at this moment).
-For Mac, the value is all in the awareness of what has been released and the ability to easily obtain it as the challenge of determining silent command line parameters is not applicable to Mac systems.
+We also have over 250 Mac patches (267 at this moment).
+For Mac, the value is all in the awareness of what has been released and the ability to easily obtain it, as the challenge of determining silent command line parameters is not applicable to Mac systems.
 While SVM provides research and assessment for Mac patches, when it comes to patching, the patches are provided, but cannot be pushed the way they can for Windows systems.
-For these, you can download and distribute using whatever mechanism you have in place for manual Mac management.
+However, we have begun to introduce support for patching Mac systems (starting with Intune), so the value of these patches is increasing.
+Of course, you can always download these patches and distribute using whatever mechanism you have in place for manual Mac management.
 As a side note, it is possible to publish packages directly to Jamf Pro (formerly Casper) for deployment using AdminStudio.